 When any output channel is selected, the GEQ LO and GEQ HI buttons (FADERS button group) will assign 14 bands to the Control Channel Faders, colour-coded with red FaderGlow.
 Faders are centre (0dB position) detented with in use as GEQ bands.

-The Bands for High and Low GEQ sections are marked above the relevant Faders and Function Focus will activate when a band is adjusted (remember - in software version 1.6 and above the function focus display can be 'pinned' by touching it when active).
+The Bands for High and Low GEQ sections are marked above the relevant Faders and Function Focus will activate when a band is adjusted.